-Soaking up beautiful rays of sunshine, while maintaining a low stress profile, eating local and home grown food, and enjoying some of the most beautiful beaches in the world…..This is Life on the Nicoya Peninsula, and yes it is pura vida at its best.
+Soaking up beautiful rays of sunshine, while maintaining a low stress profile, eating local and home grown food, and enjoying some of the most beautiful beaches in the world…..This is life on the Nicoya Peninsula, and yes it is pura vida at its best.

-Along with Sardinia and Okinawa, The Nicoya Peninsula of Costa Rica is one of the world’s only “Blue Zones.”
-A Blue Zone is defined as a demographic and/or geographic area of the world where people live measurably longer lives.
+The Nicoya Peninsula of Costa Rica is one of the world’s only Blue Zones, an area where people are known to live measurably longer lives.
 Blue Zones have the highest percentage of centenarians living along side some of the happiest people in the world.
 They are small pieces of paradise with lots of sunshine, healthy diets, low stress, and areas with a strong sense of family and community.

 “Nowhere else on Earth makes me feel so alive and so healthy as Playa Santa Teresa.
 The surf, the sun, and the peaceful sounds of nature make me excited to wake up everyday” says Cody Dillon, General Manager of Hotel Florblanca.
-“There is something magical about The Nicoya Peninsula, and that is why many of us who traveled here for a vacation have never left.”
+“There is something magical about the Nicoya Peninsula, and that is why many of us who traveled here for a vacation have never left.”

 To read more about The Nicoya Peninsula and other Blue Zones, see these two articles: